txt/ase23/docs/projects.md

   running the test suite, test case prioriization
 - coding team; new functionality
   - divide the code base into N bits
+- the optimization team. welcome to software 2.0
+  - Software 2.0 most often the source code comprises
+   -  the dataset that defines the desirable behavior
+   - the architecture that gives the rough skeleton of the code, but with many details (the config options) to be filled in.
+   - some optimizaion strategy that keeps reviewing the data to adjust the config options.

 ## Tasks
+- x is y and when i code it that way, i get results (for x or y) that beat the prior state of the art (simpler and faster or better)
 - destroy all this tech. find someway to improta tables of data with no goal info and after minimal questions learn which rows a preferred by most users